 Both the buildings and products made in manufacturing plants may have contained asbestos, exposing employees as they entered the workplace or worked with materials.
 Asbestos was very common in textile mills, which used asbestos fibers in manufacturing.

 If you are or were employed in one of the above industries and have been diagnosed with mesothelioma, you may be entitled to compensation for your medical bills, lost wages, and pain and suffering.
-The Lynch Law Firm will pursue your claim, working to recover the maximized compensation you deserve.
+The personal injury lawyers at Lynch Law Firm will pursue your claim, working to recover the maximized compensation you deserve.